Generate and Grow Connection

 Children will learn skills for life while they learn horsemanship skills.
 They can go at their own pace.
 They will create respect, relationship and understanding of the horse while increasing their own instinct for safety and connection.

 The value of bringing nature back into the life of children is also well documented.
 Children spend more time indoors and in front of screens than ever before.
 Nature-based practice and the use of art are an integral part of the CYC program.
 We find the best modality for the child.

-Benefits of EFW with children:
+Benefits of EFW with children and youth: